<%@ Language=JavaScript %> G0ISW HF/VHF/UHF Station

 Racal Syncal 30 (TRA931) Military HF manpack 20W

 In October 2006 I reactivated my old G1MOG callsign, which I held from 1985-1987 when it was a VHF only callsign.
 It was then a full license callsign and could be used on any Amateur Band.
-In 2012 I was advised at license revalidation time that I can only hold one callsign again, so I have reluctantly surrendered the G1MOG license. and only use G0ISW.
+In 2012 I was advised at license revalidation time that I can only hold one callsign again, so I have reluctantly surrendered the G1MOG license. and now only use G0ISW.

-I hope that one of my children might eventually take up this callsign; in England it is an old tradition and belief by some that if a black cat crosses your path, it will bring you Good Luck......Below is a picture of my original QSL card and a more recent one.
+I hoped that one of my children might eventually take up this callsign; in England it is an old tradition and belief by some that if a black cat crosses your path, it will bring you Good Luck......Below is a picture of my original QSL card and a more recent one.

 G1MOG QSL Card 1985-1987